neuralmagic/sparseml/integrations/yolact/README.md

     --no-qat
 ```

+### DeepSparse

 The [DeepSparse](https://github.com/neuralmagic/deepsparse) Engine accepts ONNX
 formats and is engineered to significantly speed up inference on CPUs for
 the sparsified models from this integration.
+[Example](https://github.com/neuralmagic/deepsparse/tree/main/examples/yolact) scripts can be found in the DeepSparse repository.